 Key Strategic Issues

-The following are considered to be the five greatest challenges facing Early Music America at this time:
+The following are considered to be the six greatest challenges facing Early Music America at this time:

 - The value of early music is not widely perceived in the larger cultural community, primarily due to lack of information and knowledge about early music.

 - Early music is being de-emphasized at the university level and not taught regularly at all to younger children and youth.

 - The audience for early music is not as large and diverse as it should be.

 - The adult amateur early music population is aging and declining.